rails/rails/guides/source/action_view_overview.md

 </div>
 ```

-Note that the partial layout has access to the local +post+ variable that was passed into the +render+ call.
+Note that the partial layout has access to the local `post` variable that was passed into the `render` call.
 However, unlike application-wide layouts, partial layouts still have the underscore prefix.

-You can also render a block of code within a partial layout instead of calling +yield+.
-For example, if we didn't have the +post+ partial, we could do this instead:
+You can also render a block of code within a partial layout instead of calling `yield`.
+For example, if we didn't have the `post` partial, we could do this instead:

 *posts/show.html.erb*